zenOfBass/Rich-Text-Processor/README.md

 3. Run the application.

 ### Usage
 Applying formatting with the buttons must be done by selecting the text first.
-Hotkeys do not require this, however, so I prefer to use those.
+Hotkeys do not require this and will apply the changes from the caret, however, so I prefer to use those.

-Here is a list of all avaible hotkeys for the application.
+Here is a list of all available hotkeys for the application.

 | Hotkey          | Action       |
 | --------------- | ------------ |